bgopikrishna/content/blog/error-boundaries-in-react.md

 If you look at the code written, we have a `App` component and a `HeroDetails` component.

-`App` Component renders the list of superheroes.
-Whereas `HeroDetails` renders the powers of a selected superhero.
+`App` component renders the list of superheroes and `HeroDetails`. `HeroDetails` component renders the powers of a selected superhero.

 To keep things simple, we are storing the hero's data in a variable called `HEROES`.
 But in a real-world application, this data might be coming from an API or other external sources.